ahengine/Unity-Trigger-2D/README.md

 # Unity Trigger 2D
- this is a minimal trigger 2d framework for Unity
+This is a minimal trigger 2d framework for Unity

 Porject Created by Unity 2020.3.33f1